Documentation

 Close gracefully shuts down the connection pool, bounded by ctx.

 pgxpool.Pool.Close() performs a synchronous drain with no context parameter.
-Close wraps it in a goroutine so the caller's shutdown budget is honoured; if ctx expires, the pool's connection resources are abandoned (process-exit cleanup semantics, acceptable under orchestrator-restart SLO).
+Close wraps it in a goroutine so the caller's shutdown budget is honored; if ctx expires, the pool's connection resources are abandoned (process-exit cleanup semantics, acceptable under orchestrator-restart SLO).

 Close is idempotent: calling it on an already-closed pool is safe.